 Course Browser

-Search and explore Duke Law's wide variety of courses that comprise near every area of legal theory and practice.
+Search and explore Duke Law's wide variety of courses that comprise nearly every area of legal theory and practice.
 Contact the Director of Academic Advising to confirm whether a course satisfies a graduation requirement in any particular semester.
-Course evaluations can be found here.

 NOTE: Course offerings change.
 Faculty leaves and sabbaticals, as well as other curriculum considerations, will sometimes affect when a course may be offered.